postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/understanding-grpc-types.md

 ## Inspecting fields and types

 When composing a message for a gRPC request, you input the data as JSON.
-However, under the hood, that JSON represents Protocol Buffers data.
+Internally, that JSON represents Protocol Buffers data.
 For example, you can enter a base64 JSON string to represent `bytes` in Protocol Buffers.

 Postman uses the [service definition you select](/docs/sending-requests/grpc/using-service-definition/) to provide rich type information as you compose your message.
 When you hover your mouse over various JSON fields or values, a tooltip will explain the underlying Protocol Buffers type for that JSON field or value.
-This can help you remember how to enter certain types of data, or to understand what's going on under the hood.
+This can help you remember how to enter certain types of data, or to understand what's going on internally.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/grpc-types/inspecting-types.gif" alt="gRPC Type Inspection">